samjwill/nvim-unception/README.md

 # Limitations

 I'm sure there are plenty.
 This plugin is experimental and probably has some (several) unaccounted for edge cases.
-Unception can be temporarily disabled when launching Neovim if you run into any side-effects like so: `nvim --cmd "let g:disable_unception=1"`
+It works well enough for me but YMMV.
+Unception can be temporarily disabled when launching Neovim if you run into any side-effects like so: `nvim --cmd "let g:disable_unception=1"`.

 If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the arguments will instead be